csaboka/spacechempatch/README.md

   easier and it's labeled as "Cheat".
 * `ShowOver100kCycles`: The cycles counter in the game switches to `+INF` after 100k cycles.
 This patch makes it continue with `100K`, up until `9999K`, then `10M`.
 The value displayed updates at the start of the new thousand (e.g. `100999` is shown as `100K`).
+* `ResNetProdCustomAmount`: Allows changing the amount of outputs needed for ResNet production puzzles.
+The amount can be specified in the JSON, like for researchs.
+The output count used by the game is 4x the amount in the file, to keep the 10 -> 40 behaviour of the vanilla game.

 ## Getting Started With Development